About travel ...

 - ... you're on first name basis with the rental car shuttle

 - ... you're suprised to see that that airline is trafficking

-- ... you realize that your front door key is so rusty, it won't fit
+- ... you realise that your front door key is so rusty, it won't fit

 in the lock.

-- ... when the telephone number to the air port taxi is on speed-dial.
+- ... the telephone number to the air port taxi is on speed dial.

-- ... when you recognize the airline agent at the gate, and ask
+- ... you recognise the airline agent at the gate, and ask

 him/her 'Do you always handle this specific flight?'

-- ... when the answer is 'I know.
+- ... the answer is 'I know.
 You've flown it as many times as I

 have had to handle it.'

-- ... when the airline site manager at the airport greets you at the
+- ... the airline site manager at the airport greets you at the

 gate with a worried look and the words 'Good morning, sir!
 I haven't